-- A. Subrecipient's project schedule and project budget (collectively referred to as "the Project") are set forth in the Subrecipient's Program Year 2019 Community Development Block Grant Program Proposal (agency previously known as the Oak Park River Forest Food Pantry), attached hereto and incorporated herein by reference as Exhibit A (hereinafter the "Subrecipient's Proposal"). - B. The Project will proceed in accordance with the terms of this Agreement, the Subrecipient's Proposal and all laws and regulations referenced in this Agreement.
+- A. Subrecipient's project schedule and project budget (collectively referred to as "the Project") are set forth in the Subrecipient's Program Year 2020 Community Development Block Grant Program Proposal attached hereto and incorporated herein by reference as Exhibit A (hereinafter the "Subrecipient's Proposal"). - B. The Project will proceed in accordance with the terms of this Agreement, the Subrecipient's Proposal and all laws and regulations referenced in this Agreement.
 Any changes(s) in the Project must be approved by the Village prior to the Subrecipient incurring any Project costs or implementing any substantial Project modifications.
 Such approval shall only be effective if authorized by a written amendment to this Agreement.